Rust with axum

 };

-form of a Router structure, to hold the URL routing information needed by axum_server.
+Router structure, to hold the URL routing information needed by axum_server.
+We define

-HTTP POST request with URL endpoint /llmprompt.
-We route the first endpoint to
+the route to serve the HTTP POST request with URL endpoint /llmprompt.
+We route the endpoint to

-or POST request respectively.
-We enable the tracing middleware and pass the
+pass the llmprompt() handler to post().
+We enable the tracing middleware and pass the appState

 let router = Router::new()